gypsydave5/rps-javascript/README.md

 tasked with implementing the game again but this time as a one page app with all the logic in JS.

-We were also directed to use some [JQuery] for presentation, which can be seen in the results list, as well as testing using [Jasmine]
+We were also directed to use some [jQuery] for presentation, which can be seen in the results list, as well as testing using [Jasmine]

 It features some horrific CSS effects on some very simple images thanks to the